vstrozzi/FRL-SHAC-Extension/README.md

 # SHAC-EXTENSION

 This repository contains extensions to the implementation for the paper [Accelerated Policy Learning with Parallel Differentiable Simulation](https://short-horizon-actor-critic.github.io/) (ICLR 2022). \
-Since our extensions are loosely related to the original repository, refer to their README.md for further information.
+Since our extensions are loosely related (fork) to the original repository, refer to their README.md for further information.

 # Abstact